hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 Kegged beer.
 Gravity reading was 1.020, but it is still fermenting.
 Also added dry hops of 1oz Waimea and 2 oz Nelson Saivon.

+#### July 6, 2015

+Removed Waimea and Nelson Saivon dry hop bags

+#### July 9, 2015

+Dry hopped with 2oz Galaxy

+#### July 13, 2015

+Removed 2oz Galaxy dry hops.
+Smells heavily of passionfruit, might as well call it passion IPA! :)
+It appears to continue to ferment as it is still generating CO<sub>2</sub>, so leaving it in keg at room temperature until activity stops.